Fount of Creativity

-KNOWN for its diversity of flora and fauna, the Nilgiri biosphere is one of the most scenic places of this country.
-Amidst the thick tree cover, dancing rivulets, imperious peacocks and trumpeting elephants, at the foothills of the Velliangiri mountains, is the artistic and tranquil Isha Yoga Centre, located about 28 kms from Coimbatore.
+The foothills of the Velliangiri Mountains, forty kilometers from the city of Coimbatore in southern India, serve as home for the Isha Yoga Center.
 Spread across 50 acres of land, the ashram comprises a triangular block for the brabmacharis, the Dhyanalinga temple, the Spanda meditation hall and cottages for visiting devotees.

 The marvellously built Dhyanalinga temple and its surrounding ashram premises is' the brainchild of Sadhguru Jaggi Vasudev, who was a builder by profession before he renounced the material world.
 This background came into good use in his single-minded determination to create this one-of-a-kind complex — for consecrating a linga is no mean affair.